jboss-dockerfiles/wildfly/README.md

 You don't need to do this on your own, because we prepared a trusted build for this repository, but if you really want:

     docker build --rm=true --tag=jboss/wildfly .

+## Image internals [updated Oct 14, 2014]

+This image extends the [`jboss/base-jdk:7`](https://github.com/JBoss-Dockerfiles/base-jdk/tree/jdk7) image which adds the OpenJDK distribution on top of the [`jboss/base`](https://github.com/JBoss-Dockerfiles/base) image.
+Please refer to the README.md for selected images for more info.

+The server is run as the `jboss` user which has the uid/gid set to `1000`.

+WildFly is installed in the `/opt/jboss/wildfly` directory.

 ## Source